solesen1992/LP_loan_system/README.md

 The project is based on an LP Lending case involving a garage sale where LP records are lent to friends.
 The system needs to track individual records, loan information, and the friends who borrow the LPs.

 Is a part of a group project made in the fall of 2023.
+It's from my education in Computer Science (1st semester)

 # Screenshot of console program
 <img width="400" alt="console-menu" src="https://github.com/user-attachments/assets/debb1f92-148f-4188-9648-a2aa5ca9b556">